 Good post hole digger at Lowe's

-I like them heavy.
+them heavy.
 When I'm givin'-it-what-for and sweating up a storm, I like the way a heavy set of post hole diggers thump in the bottom of the hole and sink into the dirt.
 I get a good bite, and with a little rocking, it comes loose and I pull her out and get another one.
 By "heavy", I mean a good strong shovel mechanism with hardwood or fiberglass handles.
 The light duty diggers are fine when you're lucky enough to get on a property while the fill dirt is still loose.
 I have actually seen cheap, light-weight diggers bend in firm settled dirt.
 Be prepared to pay a little more for good quality diggers and you will be much happier.
 Please wear boots made of leather or some other stiff and sturdy material.
 These diggers can really mess up an unprotected foot.
 They can also be pretty unforgiving on an unprotected shin.
 Gloves are good for preventing blisters on the hands.
 Cheap gloves are better than no gloves.

 Then there are those times when you need a buncha' holes, or one really deep hole.
 This is a good time to go to your Rental Center and rent one of these;